benw22022/TauClassifier/README.md

 Development of a combined tau ID and tau decay mode classifier for ATLAS Tau Group

 A work in progress - apologies for any confusing bits!
-Uses a Keras data generator (DataGenerator.py) to feed neural networks directly from NTuples using uproot.iterate.
-Each data file type (e.g. Gammatautau, JZ1, JZ2, etc...) is lazily loaded into chunks and a batch of training data is made by concatenating all the arrays together.
+Uses a Keras data generator (DataGenerator.py) to feed neural networks directly from NTuples using uproot.lazy.
+Each data file type (e.g. Gammatautau, JZ1, JZ2, etc...) has a
+chunk of data loaded and a batch of training data is made by concatenating all the arrays together.
 This avoids having all the data loaded into memory at once.
 The DataGenerator class works by:
   1. Making a Dataloader class for each file type.
 This is a helper class I made which stores the lazily loaded chunks and works out how many events should be in each chunk- it also stores info on whether data is signal/background.
 This class can return a lazily loaded chunk of data from an index.